 The center is the not-for-profit research arm of Medical Group Management Association, the Englewood, Colo., membership association representing more than 11,000 medical group practices.

-The principal investigator reported to the Robert Wood Johnson Foundation (RWJF) that the low number of survey participants prevented the researchers from "drawing any statistically significant conclusions."
+The principal investigator reported to RWJF that the low number of survey participants prevented the researchers from "drawing any statistically significant conclusions."
 But in his report to RWJF, he noted "indicators and trends" that could be derived from the survey results: